 I performed color, brightness, and black level tests on the HP 34f using a regular Klein K10-A colorimeter, a Murideo Six-G signal generator, and the SpectraCal CalMAN 5 software.
 HP evaluates the brightness of the HP 34f screen (i.e., brightness per unit area) at 300 candelas per meter squared (nits), and it hit just that (281 nits) in testing.
 I calculated the contrast ratio at 1,112:1, which is slightly better than its 1,000:1 rating.

-HP claims that the 34f covers over 99% of the sRGB color space, and indeed, in my testing, CalMAN reports that it covers 99.5%.
+HP claims that the 34f covers more than 99% of the sRGB color space, and according to my tests, CalMAN showed 99.5%.
 That makes it suitable for image processing for the web, where sRGB is the standard color space.
-The area inside the triangle represents the sRGB color space, and my data points (the circles) are placed around it.
+In the chart, the white triangle area represents the sRGB color space, while my data points for coverage are represented by the circles.

-The main game-friendly feature the 34f includes is support for AMD’s FreeSync adaptive sync technology.
-When paired with a computer with a supported AMD Radeon graphics card, FreeSync can reduce screen tearing by adjusting the Monitor’s refresh rate to match the card’s frame rate output.
-The 34f has a 60Hz pixel refresh rate, which is standard for non-roaming monitors.
-This Monitor is suitable for casual gaming, and its curved screen offers an immersive experience, but serious gamers will want a monitor with more gaming-specific features.
+The most gamer-friendly option to come with the 34f is a support-free sync adaptive sync from AMD.
+FreeSync lowers screen tears when the monitor is paired with a PC with a supported AMD Radeon graphics card by adjusting the Monitor refresh rate to match the frame rate output of the card.
+The 34f had refresh rate pixel at 60Hz, the standard non-roaming refresh rate.
+This Monitor suits casual gamers and offers very immersive curved-screen experience, though serious gamers will want to get a monitor with gaming-specific features.

 Even so, the ultra-widescreen makes the HP 34f a good choice for multitasking.
 The Monitor includes HP’s My Display Smart software, which allows you to partition the screen so that multiple application windows can be opened simultaneously and allows you to save your favorite user settings for easy startup.